 We recommend medium to dark tones for a blazer, such as dark grey, blue, or navy.
 Again, stay away from white!
 If your blazer is black or dark grey, you can add a pop of color by wearing a collarless top or cami with a jewel or crew neck.
-Try some options other than white for your top.
+Whatever the style, try some options other than white for your top (image 3).
 Colors that work well are medium grey or medium colors like blue and red.
 Another popular choice right now is to go with jewel tones.

 When you choose your top, pick a color that complements the jacket.
 Stay away from big patterns that can distract and draw the viewer’s eye away from your face.
 Remember, clothes are meant to compliment you, the focus of the headshot!